How to Pick Between Term vs Whole Life Insurance

 Permanent life insurance premiums are more expensive, but it comes with better peace of mind because you have lifelong protection.
 That means you don’t have to worry about re-qualifying at a higher price when your policy term expires.

-Some investment vehicles have higher returns, but permanent life insurance cash value has a guaranteed return rate.
+Some investment vehicles have higher returns, but some whole life policies offer guaranteed cash value growth, while others (like universal life) depend on investment performance.
 It’s the right choice if you prefer a hands-off approach to investing.
-The gains from your policy’s cash value aren’t just useful for you – your beneficiaries may also receive it once you pass away.
+The gains from your policy’s cash value aren’t just useful for you – the cash value is typically absorbed into the death benefit paid to beneficiaries.

 You also have a way out if you’re having second thoughts about permanent life insurance.
-You can surrender the policy and lose your protection to gain a certain amount of cash based on how much value your policy’s accumulated.
+You can surrender the policy and lose your protection to gain a certain amount of cash based on how much value your policy has accumulated.

 Term vs Whole Life Insurance: What’s the Difference?